trailmusic/Field/README.md

 15\.
 Minimum hit target ≥ **24 dp**; hand cursor for interactive; keyboard focus where useful.
 16\.
 Consistent iconography & centered labels for discoverability.

-**AI Builder Prompt (paste into your tool)**

-> Use JUCE 7+, C++17.
-Size in `resized()`, draw in `paint()`.
-Use `Grid`, dp helpers, and `FieldLNF`.
-Wire all controls to APVTS via attachments.
-Keep DSP/UI decoupled (no UI headers in DSP).
-No allocations/locks in audio thread.
-Implement the parameters and IDs exactly as in this README.
-Add A/B & searchable presets.
-Add mono-safety for stereoize and LR24 crossovers for band width.
-Write tests/checks from the QA list.

 ---

 ## Testing & QA Checklist